salehitayem/CollectDailyCashReceipts/README.md

 - **static/**: This directory stores static assets like CSS stylesheets and JavaScript files to enhance the application's appearance and functionality.

-- **database.py**: This Python script manages the database schema and interactions.
-It defines tables for users, stores, sales data, and more.
+- **helpers.py**: This Python file defines a Flask web application utility that includes a decorator for login authentication (login_required) and a function for rendering apology messages (apology) with special character escaping.

-- **security.py**: This script focuses on security measures, including user authentication and access control.
-It ensures that only authorized users can access specific features and data.
+-  **project.db**: This db file contain the database schema .
+It defines tables for users, stores, sales data, and more

 ## Running the Project on Windows Server 2022